Aider-AI/aider/docs/benchmarks.md

 Using more complex output formats seems to cause two problems:

   - It makes GPT write worse code.
 Keeping the output format simple seems to leave GPT with more attention to devote to the actual coding task.
   - It makes GPT less likely to adhere to the output format.
-This makes it harder for tooling to correctly identify and apply the edits it is trying to make.
+This makes it harder for tooling like aider to correctly identify and apply the edits GPT is trying to make.

-I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea when working with source code.
+I had hoped that the new function calling API would enable more reliable use of structured output formats, and expected to switch aider to using it for both GPT-3.5 and GPT-4.
+But given these benchmarking results, I won't be adopting the functions api at this time.

 More details on the benchmark, edit formats and results are discussed below.